 Each author must have contributed sufficiently to the intellectual content of the submission.
 The corresponding author should list all authors and their contributions to the work.
-Any changes to the author list after submission, such as a change in the order of the authors, or the deletion or addition of authors, must be approved by a signed letter from every author.
 The corresponding author must confirm that he or she has had full access to the data in the study and final responsibility for the decision to submit for publication.